Skip to main content

 Overview

-A register has at most one open session at a time.
-Opening a second session while one is still open is rejected.
+A register has at most one in-progress (open or counted) session at a time.
+Opening a second session while one is still in progress is rejected.

 Session-event operation types

-All three flow through POST /operations, return an operation resource, and carry the same resource_version / ETag mechanics as goods-movement operations.
+All four flow through POST /operations, return an operation resource, and carry the same resource_version / ETag mechanics as goods-movement operations.

 Opening a session